postmanlabs/labs-docs/src/pages/docs/postman/collaboration/adding-private-network.md

 ---

 You can publish the APIs that the teams in your organization use internally to the Private API Network.
-When you publish to the Private API Network, your team can access your APIs and start working with them immediately.
+When you publish to the Private API Network, your team can access your APIs and start consuming with them immediately.

 ![Team APIs](https://assets.postman.com/postman-docs/Internal+Network+Explore.jpg)